freeCodeCamp/guide/src/pages/voice/index.md

 </main>
 ```

-And here is the Javascript:
+And here is the JavaScript:

 ```javascript
 window.SpeechRecognition = window.SpeechRecognition || window.webkitSpeechRecognition;